intel-secl/docs/docs/product-guides/Foundational & Workload Security/90 Flavor Management.md

 }
 ```

-IMA flavor will be created based on the IMA Flavor template.
+IMA flavor will be created on default flavor group `automatic` based on the IMA Flavor template.
 This flavor will be stored in a flavors DB like other existing flavors.

 # IMA Flavor template
   ```